Reconfigurable Intelligent Surface Deployments for Mars: Communication and Localization Across Diverse Terrains: CONCLUSION

-This article has explored the potential of RISs to enhance communication in challenging environments on Mars.
+The article has investigated the use of RIS-assisted localization, presenting a general framework for estimating user positions in challenging Martian conditions.
 As space exploration, particularly missions to Mars becomes more important, it is crucial to have reliable and robust communication systems in place.
 The RIS technology offers promising solutions to improve communication coverage and links in various Martian scenarios, such as canyons, craters, mountains, and plateaus.
-The article has investigated the use of RIS-assisted localization, presenting a general framework for estimating user positions in challenging Martian conditions.
 The findings of this article reveal significant differences in performance between different types of RISs, with amplifying RISs showing higher SNRs compared to STAR RISs.
 We further emphasize the importance of considering different types of RIS and their optimal placement in various Martian terrains.
 As we aspire to colonize Mars and undertake future missions, incorporating the RIS technology can ensure more reliable and robust communication links.
 Furthermore, this article opens up promising research directions for integrating RISs into deep space communication and improving interplanetary communication networks.
 By embracing the RIS technology, future Mars missions can benefit from improved communication links, enabling us to further explore and understand the Red Planet.

 \ifCLASSOPTIONcaptionsoff

 \fi